eiszapfen2000/tgda/README.md

 Preetham sky light [Preetham1999a, Section 3.1] and sun light [Preetham1999a, Section 3.2].

 ## Tonemapping
-Global tonemapping operator by Reinhard et al. [Reinhard2002a, Equation 4], temporal luminance adaptation algorithm by Krawczyk et al. [Krawczyk2005a, Equations 5, 6, 7, 12].
-Color space conversions are done according to http://www.brucelindbloom.com/Math.html
+For tonemapping purposes we implemented the global tonemapping operator by Reinhard et al. [Reinhard2002a, Equation 4], and the temporal luminance adaptation algorithm by Krawczyk et al. [Krawczyk2005a, Equations 5, 6, 7, 12].
+The necessary color space conversions are done according to http://www.brucelindbloom.com/Math.html.

 ## Literature
 [Bruneton2010a] Eric Bruneton, Fabrice Neyret, and Nicolas Holzschuch.
 Real-time realistic ocean lighting using seamless transitions from geometry to brdf.
 Computer Graphics Forum, 29(2):487–496, 2010.